Data query overview

 Important: By default, results from queries of your App Services data are limited to 10 items at a time.
 You can control this with the

-limitparameter, as discussed in Working with queries.
+limitparameter, as discussed in Query parameters & clauses.

 You query your API BaaS data by using a query syntax that's like Structured Query Language (SQL), the query language for relational databases.
 Unlike a relational database, where you specify tables and columns containing the data you want to query, in your API BaaS queries you specify collections and entities.

 Note: The syntax of API BaaS queries only resembles SQL to make queries familiar and easier to write.
 However, the language isn't SQL.
 Only the syntax items documented here are supported.